 3. Behavioral Therapies

 A study published in the National Library of Medicine states that research has proven the efficacy of this intervention for many psychiatric disorders, from substance abuse to other mental health issues.
+(8)

 Other types of behavioral therapies that may be used to treat Xanax addiction include:

-These treatments can help individuals identify the motivations behind their substance abuse, develop healthy coping skills and work towards sustained abstinence.
+These treatments can help individuals identify the motivations behind their substance abuse, develop healthy coping skills, and work towards sustained abstinence.

 4. Aftercare

+Aftercare is an important part of treatment that helps to ensure long-term recovery.
+It can include support groups, sober living homes, and outpatient programs.
 12-step support groups include groups such as Narcotics Anonymous (NA), which provide a safe, non-judgmental environment for individuals to share their experiences with others who are in similar circumstances.

+Another form of aftercare is family therapy.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), research shows that family support can play a major role in helping a loved one with substance use disorders like Xanax addiction.
+(9) When someone close to us is struggling with a mental or substance use disorder, it often has far-reaching consequences that touch the entire family.

-Families should consider the advantages of participating in support groups or opting for family therapy and counseling as a means to maximize the effectiveness of treatment.
+Group therapy is a central part of substance use disorder treatment.
 Such resources can be instrumental in providing vital care for each member of the family.

 When To Seek Treatment